Bass

 Largemouth bass (Micropterus salmoides) is a species of black bass that is native to North America.
 It is a popular game fish and is known for its large mouth, which gives it its name.
 Largemouth bass are typically found in freshwater lakes, reservoirs, and rivers, and are known to inhabit a variety of different habitats, including streams, creeks, and ponds.

 They are generally found in shallow, weedy areas where they can hide and ambush their prey.
+I have caught them in 15 to 20 feet deep around the edges of deep weedbeds.
 Largemouth bass are omnivorous, feeding on a variety of small fish, invertebrates, and other aquatic organisms.
 They are an important recreational and commercial fish species, and are highly valued for their fighting ability and tasty flesh.

-Largemouth bass are a popular target for recreational anglers, and are known for their strong fighting ability when hooked.
-They are often caught using dry flies, wet flies, streamers, poppers and divers.
-Largemouth bass are often found in shallow, weedy areas near the shore, but they can also be found in deeper water, particularly during the warmer months of the year.
+Largemouth bass are a popular target for recreational anglers, and are known to have a strong fighting ability when hooked.
+When fly fishing they can be caught using dry flies, wet flies, streamers, poppers and divers.
+Do not forget that Largemouth bass are often found in shallow, weedy areas near the shore, but during the warmer months they can be found in deeper water.

-Largemouth bass have a distinctive appearance, with a dark green or brown coloration on the back and sides, and a lighter green or yellow color on the underside.
+Largemouth bass have are rather easy to identifiy, with their dark green or brown coloration on their back and sides, and a lighter green or yellow color on the underside.
 They have a large, triangular head and a prominent jaw that extends beyond the eye, giving them their characteristic "large mouth."

 Largemouth bass can grow to be quite large, with some individuals reaching weights of over 20 pounds.
 However, most largemouth bass that are caught by anglers are smaller, ranging in size from 1-3 pounds.
 In addition to being popular with anglers, largemouth bass are also valued for their flesh, which is considered to be high quality and flavorful.